Yun-Hui/Getting-and-Cleaning-Data-Project/CodeBook.md

 The codebook describes the variables, the data, and any data transformations.

+## Data Set
+- the tidy dataset contains 180 observation and 81 variables.The variables inclue subject id, act_name and measurement variable indicating mean and standard diviation that come from the accelerometer and gyroscope 3-axial raw signals tAcc-XYZ and tGyro-XYZ.
+- To better understand those variables, you cann see "feature_info.txt" in the Data file(zip) listed below.

 ## Background
  The data linked to from the course website represent data collected from the accelerometers from the Samsung Galaxy S smartphone.